saranshbansal/learn-aws/LAST_MINUTE_TIPS.md

 ## SAM

 - To deploy an application that contains one or more nested applications, you must include the `CAPABILITY_AUTO_EXPAND` capability in the sam deploy command.

+## Miscellaneous
+- If you have resources that are running inside AWS that need programmatic access to various AWS services, then the best practice is always to use IAM roles.
+However, applications running outside of an AWS environment will need access keys for programmatic access to AWS resources.
+For example, monitoring tools running on-premises and third-party automation tools will need access keys.